 - Instant milk powder

-Also, at only around 130 calories per muffin, this muffin is far lower in calories than most store-bought muffins.
-You can eat a double or triple the batch of this muffin and still likely be under the calories of a single bakery muffin.
-These chocolate banana protein muffins will fit much easier into low-carb diets than your typical banana muffin as well.
+Also, at only around 100 calories per muffin, this muffin is far lower in calories than most store-bought muffins.
+You can eat two or three of these muffins and still (likely) be under the calories of a single bakery muffin.
+These chocolate banana protein muffins will fit easier into low-carb diets than your typical banana muffin as well.

 Are muffins an unhealthy breakfast choice?

-Many of the muffins that you can get from the bakery section of the grocery store are 400-500 calories each (or more).
+Many muffins that you can get from the bakery section of the grocery store are 400-500 calories each (or more).
 They are huge and filled with ingredients like white flour and white sugar.
-Though they provide a lot of calories, they are lacking components like protein and fiber that will help fill you up.
+Though they provide a lot of calories, they are lacking things like protein and fiber that will help fill you up.